The Integrated Noise Model (INM) has been replaced by the Aviation Environmental Design Tool (AEDT) as of May 2015.

 The INM was a computer model that evaluated aircraft noise impacts in the vicinity of airports.
 It was developed based on the algorithm and framework from the SAE AIR 1845 standard, which used noise-power-distance (NPD) data to estimate noise accounting for specific operation mode, thrust setting, and source-receiver geometry, acoustic directivity, and other environmental factors.
 The INM could output either noise contours for an area or noise level at pre-selected locations.
 The noise output could be exposure-based, maximum-level-based, or time-based.

-In the United States, INM is preferred model typically used for FAR Part 150 noise compatibility planning and for FAA Order 1050 environmental assessments and environmental impact statements.
-The INM has many analytical uses, such as:
+In the United States, INM was the preferred model typically used for FAR Part 150 noise compatibility planning and for FAA Order 1050 environmental assessments and environmental impact statements.
+The INM had many analytical uses, such as:

 - Assessing current aircraft noise impacts around a given airport or heliport

 - Assessing changes in noise impact resulting from new or extended runways or runway configurations

 - Assessing changes in noise impact resulting from new traffic demand and fleet mix

 - Evaluating noise impacts from new operational procedures

 - Evaluating noise impacts from aircraft operations in and around national parks

 For additional information on INM please contact Rebecca Cointin, Office of Environment and Energy.